hypertrace/hypertrace-docs-website/src/pages/community/index.md

 ## GitHub

-Being an open source project, our source code is available under Hypertrace organization on [GitHub](https://github.com/hypertrace/hypertrace).
+Being an open project, our source code is available under Hypertrace organization on [GitHub](https://github.com/hypertrace/hypertrace).
 We welcome contributions from everyone to make Hypertrace a best open source tracing platform in the galaxy.

 ## Twitter